StanislavDidus/PlatformerSFML/README.md

 # PlatformerSFML

-My simple platformer where main goal is to collect coins and get to the end of the level You can pick up special items to change state of the player and unlock new abilities
+My simple platformer where main goal is to collect coins and get to the end of the level.
+You can pick up special items to change state of the player and unlock new abilities.

 Resources:
-SFML library
+SFML library,
-Tmxlite by Matt Marchant
+Tmxlite by Matt Marchant,

 Controls:
-AD - movement
+AD - movement,
-Space - Jump
+Space - Jump,
-S - Crouch(Only in BIG or FIRE form)
+S - Crouch(Only in BIG or FIRE form),
-E - Shoot fire balls(Only if FIRE form)
+E - Shoot fire balls(Only if FIRE form),

 Debug buttons:
-G - BIG form
+G - BIG form,
-F - Fire form
+F - Fire form,

 How to use:
 - Install the archive